mavlink/mavlink-devguide/en/mavgen_python/README.md

 ### Setting up a Connection {#setting_up_connection}

-The **mavutil** module provides the `mavlink_connection()` method for setting up a communication link to a MAVLink system over serial ports, tcp, or udp channels (it can also connect to a file object, which is useful when working with telemetry logs).
+The **mavutil** module provides the `mavlink_connection()` method for setting up communication links to MAVLink systems over serial ports, tcp, or udp channels (it can also connect to a file object, which is useful when working with telemetry logs).

 > **Warning** The method returns an object that represents a single system, but will collect messages from multiple systems on the link.
   This is OK for two-system networks, but if you need to connect over a multi-vehicle IP network see [source-system-filtering](https://github.com/peterbarker/dronekit-python/tree/source-system-filtering/examples/multivehicle).